CIS4930-WebApps-Fall2018/HW_Assignment1/README.md

 ### Submission

--In GitHub, upload all code, and add the TAs as collaborators.
+- In GitHub, upload all code, and add the TAs as collaborators.
-	-Do NOT make changes after the deadline.
+  - Do NOT make changes after the deadline.
 We will use the final timestamp as the submission time.
--In Canvas, provide your GitHub username and a link to this project’s repository.
+- In Canvas, provide your GitHub username and a link to this project’s repository.